Established in 1992

 We believe IBAS is the most economical, professional, confidential guidance and direct assistance organisation available for UK Business banking problems and disputes, up to and including litigation.
 IBAS experience has proved to be the deciding factor in effective and sometimes almost miraculous settlements for business banking customers.

-IBAS has specialist knowledge from IBAS investigations into UK business banking account disputes since 1992 - no other organization has IBAS experience or IBAS knowledge, which provides IBAS with width of knowledge for our investigations (and IBAS use only) in assessing investigation strategy to produce the best results - that provides you with more and better 'options' for your bank personal guarantee debt claim demand and also business banking debt claims.
+IBAS has specialist knowledge (from IBAS investigations into UK business banking account disputes since 1992) - no other business 'help' organization has IBAS experience or IBAS knowledge, which provides IBAS with 'extra' width of knowledge for our further investigations (and IBAS use only) to produce the best results - that provides IBAS members with extra and better 'options' for contesting a bank Director's personal guarantee debt claim demand and also business banking debt claims.

 It is also now documented that Mandatory referrals and transfers to such units were required by those banks and that any 'breakdown' of the customer relationship (whether engineered by the bank or not) was used to refer businesses to such units - even the questioning of bank charging by the business was enough to 'trigger' the bank moving that business to what are effectively 'debt recovery units' and building up penalty fees and charging rates to drive up the debt then being claimed - so contact IBAS with your case details and let us know whether your company is still trading - or been forced into insolvency by the bank.

 Business Support Units, Specialized Lending or Specialist Relationship Managers are all terms used by the banks for those individuals specifically employed by the bank to 'rip off' businesses by forcing or 'triggering defaults' - which forced businesses into insolvency situations, where the bank could then plunder the cash flow and assets and then having brought the business to it's knees 'follow on' to demands and then enforce on Director's Personal Guarantees to take their homes.

 Or telephone (during office hours) on 01487 843444 for a confidential conversation